Droemer Knaur: History

 Since 1999, the Droemer Knaur Publishing group was owned as joint venture half by the Georg von Holtzbrinck publishing group and half by Weltbild.
 2013 Holtzbrinck group took ownership completely.
 In the same year, the Pattloch Publisher was integrated into the Droemer Knaur publishing group.
 The Pattloch-Verlag was founded in 1946 in Aschaffenburg and was part of Weltbild publishing group since 1987.
 In the Pattloch publishing, nonfiction books appear from renowned scientists and journalists on social issues.
 With the authors Manfred Lütz and Raphael M. Bonelli began a tradition of psychotherapeutic bestsellers.

 The Droemer Knaur publishing group was no. 1 among the best-selling publishers in 2005 and 2006, according to the bestseller list of Der Spiegel / book report.

 Since 2008 Droemer Knaur also publishes e-books.
 In 2009, the PAN-Verlag was founded, which existed until 2012.

 In 2010, O. W. Barth Verlag (previously S. Fischer Verlag) was taken over.
 O.W.
 Barth was founded in 1924 in Munich and was sold to the Scherz Verlag in Bern in 1973.
 With this, it was acquired by S. Fischer in 2002.
 The O.W.
 Barth Verlag describes itself as a publisher of spiritual literature focusing on Eastern wisdom teachings, holistic healing systems and nonfiction, at the intersection between science and spirituality.

 Also in 2010, the online platform neobooks.com was founded and in 2011 the Droemer Paperback.

+In October 2024, Droemer Knaur founded the romantasy and romance label Bramble Germany, which publishes German editions of the American Bramble publishing house as well as translated light novels from East Asia.
+The program includes romance and romantasy bestsellers alongside discoveries from China, Japan, and Korea.